ghc/ghc/docs/users_guide/separate_compilation.rst

     .. index::
         single: TMPDIR environment variable

-    Alternatively, use your :envvar:`TMPDIR` environment variable.
+    Alternatively, on unix, use your :envvar:`TMPDIR` environment variable.
 Set it to the name of the directory where temporary files should be put.

-GCC and other programs will honour the :envvar:`TMPDIR` variable as well.
+    On Windows the environment variables :envvar:`TMP`, :envar:`TEMP`, :envvar:`USERPROFILE` are consulted in that order in order to determine the directory for temporary files.

+    The cross-platform way to specify the temporary directory is to use the command-line flag.

 .. _hi-options: